-SUMMARY: This Article will allow the Town to contract for paving services in anticipation of receiving State reimbursement.
+SUMMARY: This Article will allow the Town to contract for paving services and other authorized projects in anticipation of receiving State reimbursement.

-ARTICLE II-10: Other Post Employment Benefits ("OPEB") Appropriation.
+ARTICLE 15: Other Post Employment Benefits ("OPEB") Appropriation.
 To see if the Town will vote to raise and appropriate and/or transfer from available funds the sum of \$250,000, or any other sum, to be added to the Town's Other Post Employment Benefits Liability Trust Fund, or do or act anything thereon.